 This threat includes a fire or explosion with a footprint of up to 1 kilometre around the site of the pipeline resulting in the potential for casualties and fatalities.
 There is likely to be a significant demand on emergency responders in the short term.
 There is a potential for a release of toxic gases and environmental damage, as well as the risk of contamination.
 In addition to the risk to life the failure of a strategically important fuel pipeline could lead to fuel shortages.
-The most likely causes of pipeline failure are: A physical fault in the pipeline leading to an unexpected failure (e.g through corrosion) Exceeding the safe operating limits of the pipeline (e.g through over pressure) Accidental third party damage to the pipeline, e.g struck by machinery during ditch clearance or excavation work.
+The most likely causes of pipeline failure are: A physical fault in the pipeline leading to an unexpected failure (for example through corrosion) Exceeding the safe operating limits of the pipeline (e.g. through over pressure) Accidental third party damage to the pipeline, for example struck by machinery during ditch clearance or excavation work.
 Emergency responders are aware of the location of all pipework within Kent and have plans in place to respond to any incidents that do occur, as well as plans to mitigate any disruption to the fuel supply.

 Explosion at a gas pipeline

 This risk regards the potential for a fire or explosion at a natural gas pipeline or gas terminal.
 Such an incident would require an exclusion zone for safety reasons and would substantial safety concerns.
 Explosion at a gas terminal or flammable gas storage sites This threat includes a fire or explosion at a gas terminal or sites where flammable gas is stored.
 Events at terminals are likely to be of short duration as the feed lines will be isolated, however events at storage sties could last for extended periods if the explosion damage control equipment.
 There will be impacts on the environment, particularly a widespread effect on air quality.
 The emergency services are aware of all the sites in Kent that act as gas terminals or store flammable gas and have plans to manage any issues that occur.